Telefonica/opensource-scaffold/README.md

 This repository includes a workflow that automates the process of signing the CLA.
 The workflow uses the [lite version](https://github.com/contributor-assistant/github-action) of the [CLA Assistant](https://github.com/cla-assistant/cla-assistant) tool, which is a free service that integrates with Github to manage the CLA process.

 In this case, the signing of the CLA is done through a comment in the pull request.
 When a contributor opens a pull request, a bot will comment on the PR asking the contributor to sign the CLA.
 The contributor must reply to the bot's comment with the following text: "_I have read the CLA Document and I hereby sign the CLA_".
 If the contributor doesn't sign the CLA, the PR status will fail.
-The data of the contributors signing the CLA will be stored in a private repository owned by Telefónica.
+The data of the contributors signing the CLA will be stored in a branch of the same repository.

+To setup the automatic CLA, follow these steps:

+* Edit the [`.github/workflows/cla.yml`](./.github/workflows/cla.yml) file and change the following values:
+  * Change the url of the repository.
+  * If desired, change the branch where the data of the contributors signing the CLA will be stored.
+* Configure the branch protection rules to require the CLA to be signed before merging the pull requests.
+* Remember to protect against deletion the branch where the data of the contributors signing the CLA will be stored.